mrchrisster/MiSTer_SAM/README.md

 Like a screen saver, SAM comes on when your MiSTer is idle.
 It will launch a random game from your library every few minutes.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
 SAM will start another game once you return to the main menu.
 Then the gaming tour begins again!

 ## Installation

+The easiest way to install SAM is launch update_all.sh menu, select "0 Misc" and select "Mister SAM files".
+After running update_all, you will have a file called `update_MiSter_SAM.sh` in the Scripts folder.
+Run `update_MiSter_SAM.sh` and don't push any buttons until SAM is updated.
+It should now be installed and you can configure it from the menu by running `MiSTer_SAM_on.sh` and pushing up.

 - Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*
 - From the main MiSTer menu navigate to **Scripts** and select **MiSTer_SAM_on.sh**.
 - **NOTE** Additional files will be downloaded automatically the first time you run `MiSTer_SAM_on.sh`.